 The best detectives need wicked and elusive foes to make the cat-and-mouse game possible.
 It’s a vicious circle, and Fincher has had a hand in crafting some of the most grotesque personalities ever put to film.
 It’s no wonder Fincher would go on to do Mindhunter— a natural progression, really.
 He’s made a career out of probing the worst humanity has to offer, and these 5 characters provide for fascinating terrifying case studies.

 *Sidenote: I’m using the term “psychopath” very broadly here.
 I’m well aware some traits of these characters align closer to sociopaths, but out of brevity’s sake, “psychopath” will be used as an umbrella term.

 John Doe – SE7EN

 The fact that the character is played by Kevin Spacey is scary enough.
-John Doe, created by SE7EN-scribe Andrew Kevin Walker, was Fincher’s first stab at the psychopath and already he knocked it out of the park.
+John Doe was Fincher’s first stab at the psychopath and already he knocked it out of the park.
 Doe is essentially the shark from Jaws; we don’t see him until the final stretch of the movie, but his presence looms large over every frame.
 And his master plan – recreating the seven deadly sins through a series of murders, each one more heinous than the last – is all the more diabolical in that we never actually see Doe perform these hellish sermons.
 We only see the crime scenes after the fact, and the totality and scale of it all is felt with brute force by the end.

 What we find when we finally meet John Doe isn’t the devil incarnate, but a man capable – a believer.
 Morgan Freeman’s Detective Somerset sums up the character best: “He is methodical, exacting, and above all patient.”
 If this was ever about winning, then Detectives Somerset and Mills never stood a chance.
 John Doe succeeds, his masterpiece is realized, and god help us all.